-Have you ever thought of the Apostle Paul as a supermodel?
-I haven’t either; until now.
-We typically think of a supermodel as a tall, rail-thin beautiful woman wearing clothing made by leading fashion designers whose picture is on every fashion magazine in the world at the same time.
-They tend to create highly unrealistic examples for our daughters to pattern their own appearances and self image after.
+Have you ever thought of the apostle Paul as a supermodel?
+I haven’t either, until now.
+We typically think of a supermodel as tall, rail-thin, beautiful women wearing clothing made by leading fashion designers whose picture is on every fashion magazine in the world at the same time.
+They tend to create highly unrealistic examples for our daughters to pattern their own appearances and self-image after.

-O.K., so maybe Paul wasn’t actually a supermodel after all, but he did say follow my example.
+Okay, so maybe Paul wasn’t actually a supermodel after all, but he did say to follow his example.
 That’s what models do.
 They give us something to pattern after.
 The New Testament has a different kind of word for supermodel.
 The word is hagios in Greek.
-It means holy one, or saint.
+It means “holy one” or “saint.”

-We need more saints on Earth, not just in Heaven.
-We need more saints in ordinary, not just the exceptional, unreachable exemplars.
+We need more saints on earth, not just in heaven.
+We need more ordinary saints, not just the exceptional, unreachable exemplars.
 Why?
-Because there are too many counter-examples.
+Because there are too many counterexamples.
 Hear Paul’s deep grief on this point.

 Then and now, Christian leaders, often well-intentioned, will compromise with the agendas of the culture and the interests of the world in the interest of preserving relationship or unity and in the name of Christian love.
-Such leaders become unwitting enemies of the Cross of Christ.
-Indeed, love covers a multitude of sins yet it never indulges sin.
+Such leaders become unwitting enemies of the cross of Christ.
+Indeed, love covers a multitude of sins (1 Peter 4:8), yet it never indulges sin.
 The moment love compromises with sin it ceases to be love and begins its journey toward becoming license.

 Let’s help each other become mature, coming to fullness in Christ and even perfection in love.
 Holiness is the deep internal magnificence we long for.

-Abba Father, we thank you for your son, Jesus, who by the Cross has atoned for our sin and robbed sin of its power over us.
-Forgive me for my compromises with sin and even more for the way my indulgence leads me to places where I will regard sin as not sin.
-Thank you that the Gospel will not reason with sin.
-Awaken me to an arresting holiness that overpowers sin and reveals the beautiful holy love of Jesus.
-We pray in Jesus name, Amen.
+Abba Father, we thank you for your Son, Jesus, who by the cross has atoned for our sin and robbed sin of its power over us.
+Forgive us for our compromises with sin and even more for the way our indulgence leads us to places where we will regard sin as not sin.
+Thank you that the gospel will not reason with sin.
+Awaken us to an arresting holiness that overpowers sin and reveals the beautiful holy love of Jesus.
+We pray in Jesus’ name, amen.

 - Are you willing to put your life and faith forward as an example to be followed?